-However, if these couplings are present in conjunction with couplings to at least pions, then it is possible to study the decoupling of Goldstones from the SM, as the Goldstones had been in thermal equilibrium in the era leading up to muon annihilation.
-Note that electron and photon interactions with $\phi$ are too suppressed to play a role in thermodynamics in the era immediately following the QCD phase transition, and so the below results apply to any case where at least pion and muon couplings are present.
+However, if these couplings are present in conjunction with couplings to pions, then it is possible to study the decoupling of Goldstones from the SM, as the Goldstones had been in thermal equilibrium in the era leading up to muon annihilation.
 In order for a Goldstone to have received any entropy at all from SM annihilations following the QCD phase transition, it must have coupled with $\Lambda < 1.5 \times 10^7$ GeV.
 This is illustrated in figure \ref{fig:goldstone-pimu-results}.
-This is also below the bounds quoted above, and therefore the Goldstone is not a viable candidate for a contribution to $g_*$ in this scenario.
+While such couplings are allowed for muon interactions, this range is below the pion bounds quoted above, and therefore the Goldstone is not a viable candidate for a contribution to $g_*$ in this scenario.